 Legal Aid Alberta ("LAA") has developed Child Welfare Standards and Child Welfare Roster Panel Competencies for lawyers on the LAA Child Welfare Panel, who will be eligible to receive child welfare certificates.
 LAA invites applications from lawyers who have been practicing for a minimum of 3 years with approximately 33% of their practice in the area of child welfare law.
 Lawyers practicing in rural locations where child welfare files are not as prevalent may be considered even if they do not meet the 33% requirement.
-To be considered for the panel, you must have been counsel on record for a parent on child welfare matters in Alberta and have conducted at least 10 LAA certificates or the equivalent number of private retainer child welfare files in the last 3 years to completion involving contested trials and/or contested hearings and have:
+To be considered for the panel, you must have been counsel on record for a parent on child welfare matters in Alberta and have conducted at least ten LAA certificates or the equivalent number of private retainer child welfare files in the last three years to completion involving contested trials and/or contested hearings and have:

-- i. prepared for and/or conducted at least 3 contested initial custody or access hearings, - ii. participated in at least 3 Judicial Dispute Resolutions (if utilized in your jurisdiction), - iii. prepared for and/or conducted at least 2 temporary guardianship trials, - iv. prepared for and/or conducted at least 3 permanent guardianship trials.
+- i.
+Prepared for/or conducted at least three contested initial custody or access hearings, - ii. participated in at least three Judicial Dispute Resolutions (if utilized in your jurisdiction), - iii. prepared for and/or conducted at least two temporary guardianship trials, - iv. prepared for and/or conducted at least three permanent guardianship trials.

-Competency #1: Significant knowledge of, and experience in, child welfare proceedings under the Child, Youth Family Enhancement Act (hereinafter referred to as "CYFEA"), the CYFEA Regulations and Children Services Enhancement Act Policy Manual including the case law in the reading list attached as Appendix A to the Child Welfare Standards.
+Competency #1: Significant knowledge of and experience in child welfare proceedings under the Child, Youth Family Enhancement Act (hereinafter referred to as "CYFEA"), the CYFEA Regulations and Children Services Enhancement Act Policy Manual including the case law in the reading list attached as Appendix A to the Child Welfare Standards.

 In addition, counsel must have a good understanding of the interplay between CYFEA and the Family Law Act as it relates to private guardianship, guardianship, and other parenting arrangements.

 A strong knowledge of the rules of evidence is necessary as it relates to running a child welfare trial.
 Counsel should have experience in conducting all aspects of a child welfare file from running initial custody and/or access hearings, negotiating resolutions to conducting a child welfare trial.

 1.1.
-Approximately how much of your practice is devoted to family law, and more specifically, how much of your practice is devoted to child welfare law?
-Approximately how many child welfare files have you had carriage of over the last three years?
+Approximately how much of your current practice is devoted to family law and, more specifically, how much of your current practice is devoted to child welfare law?
+Approximately how many child welfare files have you had carriage of over the last three years while on the Child Welfare Panel?

+Describe how you have demonstrated your aptitude or experience in representing parents in child welfare matters.
+Provide specifics as to how you meet this core competency regarding your knowledge and experience in CYFEA matters highlighting specifics regarding the requirements in i-iv listed above, without disclosing client confidential information.

 1.2.
-Describe how you have demonstrated your aptitude or experience in representing parents in child welfare matters.
-Provide specifics as to how you meet this core competency regarding your knowledge and experience in CYFEEA matters, highlighting specifics regarding the requirements i-iv listed above, without disclosing client confidential information.

-1.3.
 Summarize any training seminars or other continuing legal education programs that you have attended that relate to child welfare matters in the last 3 years.
 Highlight any speaking engagements that you have presented on child welfare topics or mentoring you did of junior lawyers.
+Describe any other Panels that you may be on that relate to child protection.